NovySan/unl-digifab/projects/project1.md

 # Project 1: Hybrid Object
 ## Description

 For this project you will make an object that is a combination of two (or more) things at once.
-It could be an online / offline object (existing both in digital form and physical form), a mix of actual objects (see Moreshin Allahyari's Dark Matter), or some individual direction you identify that hybridizes between two things.
+This could be a literal hybrid of multiple objects (see Moreshin Allahyari's Dark Metter), an online / offline object (existing both in digital form and physical form), or some individual direction you identify that hybridizes between two forms.
+See the [references](#references) below for some examples.
+The concept is open-ended, but you will need to submit a written proposal for your project. (see [proposal](#proposal) below)

 For this project you will use the 3d design and fabrication techniques that we have covered in class so far, as appropriate to your concept:
 - 3d modeling (Rhino, as well any other software you have experience with)